ameza/alexa-wemo-motor-api/readme.md

 The main idea is to controll the engine by voice using an amazon echo, with a custom skill and a lambda function connected to this api.

+Ended up writing this little api because tools like yonomi for android tend to lost their configuration pretty easily

 -Andres